Ingredient Definitions

 E472(f) (B): Mixed acetic and tartaric acid esters of mono- and diglycerides of fatty acids

-E473 (B): Sucrose esters of fatty acids
+E473 (B): sucrose esters of fatty acids

 E474 (B): Sucroglycerides